What is a lookalike audience?

 Export your seed data set into a compressed file (and store it to use for future engagement).

-Feed the seed data into a digital tool that crawls its database and spits out your lookalike audience data.
+Feed the seed data into a digital tool that crawls its database and returns your lookalike audience.

 The process involves three components: